United States Capitol revolutionary war and beyond header United States Capitol

 Samuel Adams Facts

 This is a list of basic Samuel Adams Facts.
 Samuel Adams is sometimes called the "Father of the American Revolution" because of his early stand against the tyranny of Great Britain and his speeches and writings that drew many American colonists into the fight for freedom.
 This list of Samuel Adams Facts contains basic things such as birth and death dates, marriage dates, number of children and occupations as a young man.
-It is also contains some interesting and less well known Samuel Adams Facts.
+It is also contains some interesting and less well known facts about this hero of the American Revolution.

 Samuel Adams Facts